Frequently asked questions

 You can find starting prices here.

 Prices depend on complexity of the character.
-A week before I open commissions, there will be a price quote form available on my website.
+Shortly before I open commissions, there will be a price quote form available on my website.

 Why this price?